MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 		container.Register(connection);
 	}

-With this in place we can inject our connection into our modules and read and write from the desired streams.

 <h2 id="streams">Managing Streams</h2>

+With the connection in our IoC container we can simply inject it into our modules where we can interact with our desired streams.

 	public class BlameModule : NancyModule
 	{
-		private readonly IEventStoreConnection _eventStoreConnection;
+		private readonly IEventStoreConnection _connection;

 		public BaseModule(IEventStoreConnection connection)
 		{
-			_eventStoreConnection = connection;
+			_connection = connection;

+		}
+	}

+When reading we take events from the top of the stack, most recent first.
+In this example I am requesting all events (-1 to int.MaxValue) from the "Blames" stream and then parsing them to the Blame object.

-			Get["/GetBlames"] = ಠ_ಠ =>
+    Get["/GetBlames"] = __ =>
         {
-					var stream = _eventStoreConnection.ReadStreamEventsBackward("Blames", -1, int.MaxValue, true);
+            var stream = _connection.ReadStreamEventsBackward("Blames", -1, int.MaxValue, true);
-					return stream.Events.Select(streamEvent => streamEvent.Event.Data.ParseJson<Blame>());
+            return stream.Events.Select(x => x.Event.Data.ParseJson<Blame>());
         };

+Writing to a stream is also straight forward.
+We save our object as EventData, this holds the id, type, data and meta data for your model.
+We then append the EventData to the corresponding stream.

-			Post["/Add"] = ಠ_ಠ =>
+    Post["/Add"] = __ =>
         {
             var model = this.Bind<Blame>();

             var eventData = new List<EventData>
                 {
-							new EventData(Guid.NewGuid(), "Blame", true, model.ToJsonBytes(), null)
+                    new EventData(Guid.NewGuid(), "Blame", true, model.ToJsonBytes(), new { DateAdded = DateTime.Now }.ToJsonBytes())
                 };
             _eventStoreConnection.AppendToStream("Blames", ExpectedVersion.Any, eventData);
             return null;
         };
-		}
-	}

 <h2 id="conclusion">Conclusion</h2>

 Event Store gives us a fresh perspective on how to handle our data.
-It may be a niche perspective that wont always be appropriate for your application but it is another option that you can consider when at the drawing board.
-Event Store has a lot going for it but it is still young, there are a couple of things that - in my humble opinion - could really improve adoption.
+It may be a niche angle and it wont be appropriate for every application but it is another option that can be considered when at the drawing board.
+Event Store has a lot going for it but it is still young, there are a couple of things that - in my humble opinion - could really boost user adoption.

-1. Improved documentation - The documentation is community submitted and hosted on Github so this one is down to all of us.
-The documentation on here is good but it could do with there being a lot more.
+1. Improved documentation - There is a lot of information on the docs on Github but they're not the easiest read.
+They could really benefit with a number of step by step guides with examples, much like the Nancy docs.
+Documentation is community submitted on Github so adding this is down to all of us.
-2. Plug and play - Getting the local server set up is a bit of a faff at the moment.
-Event source could benefit from a Raven style in memory version for development that can be pulled in from NuGet.
+2. Plug and play - Event Store could benefit from a Raven style in-memory version that could be pulled in from NuGet.
+Setting up a local server isn't difficult but being able to pull everything that need from NuGet really adds to the simplicity of the product.

    [0]: http://geteventstore.com "Get Event Store"
    [1]: http://download.geteventstore.com/ "Event Store downloads"